Battle royal (professional wrestling): TNA Knockout Makeover Battle Royal

 The match begins as a multi-woman over-the-top elimination battle royal.
 Participants are eliminated as they are thrown over the top rope and both feet land on the floor.
 When two competitors remain, they face each other in a ladder match, where the winner receives a TNA Knockout Championship match and the loser has her head shaved.

 Women's battle royal

 A women's battle royal may allow women to be eliminated by being thrown through or under the ropes as well as over the top rope, although WWE's first official women's Royal Rumble match in 2018 used the same rules as the men's version.

 World War 3

 Created by World Championship Wrestling in 1995, the World War 3 battle royal had three rings and 60 competitors.
 20 wrestlers started in each ring, where they wrestled under regular battle royal rules.
-When 30 competitors remained (except in 1997, where the number was 20), all competitors entered the center ring and continued under regular rules until only one was left standing.
+When 30 competitors remained (except in 1997, where the number was 15 and 1998, when 20 men were left), all competitors entered the center ring and continued under regular rules until only one was left standing.